mdhowey/swapi-refactor-challenge/README.md

 ## Intro

 In this deliverable, you'll consume the [Star Wars API](https://www.swapi.tech/) and render its data.

-## Set Up

-To get set up:

-- Use `create-react-app` to create a React app named `react-star-wars`
-- `cd` into `react-star-wars` and open VS Code.
-- Open a terminal in VS Code.
-- Start the React Dev Server.
+Create a new react app in this folder.
+You can hardcode the backend urls, don't worry about storing them in a .env file.

 ## Core Goals
 1. Obtain all of the starships from the API.
 For each one, render a clickable `<Link>` in `<App>` for each starship.
 The link should lead to `/ships/<theSelectedShipsId>`, and display the ship's name.